 Luis Alberto Moreno assumed the presidency of the Inter-American Development Bank (IDB) in October 2005.
-As President of the Bank, Moreno also chairs the Board of Executive Directors of the Inter-American Investment Corporation (IIC) and the Donors’ Committee of the Multilateral Investment Fund (MIF), both institutions of the IDB Group.
+As President of the Bank, he also chairs the Board of Executive Directors of the Inter-American Investment Corporation and the Donors’ Committee of the Multilateral Investment Fund, both institutions of the IDB Group.

-In his country, Moreno had a distinguished career in the public and private sectors.
+In his country, Mr. Moreno had a distinguished career in the public and private sectors.
 He served as Minister of Economic Development, President of the Instituto de Fomento Industrial, and manager of social investment policies, including the housing strategy for low-income families.
-In the private sector, he advised major Colombian companies and foreign investors, and was executive producer of a leading television news program.
+In the private sector, Mr. Moreno advised major Colombian companies and foreign investors, and was executive producer of a leading television news program.

 Mr. Moreno has received numerous distinctions awarded by governments and private entities, including Colombia’s highest honor, the Grand Cross of the Order of Boyacá and the Clinton Global Citizen Award for Leadership in Public Service.
 For his achievements in the field of journalism, in 1990, Harvard University awarded him a Neiman Fellowship to pursue specialized studies and research at that institution.

 - 1977: MBA, Thunderbird School of Global Management at Arizona State University (United States)

 - 1975: Business Administration and Economics, Florida Atlantic University (United States)